inovex/elements/doc/contributing/09-versioning-and-releasing.md

 - Develop new features or fix bugs which justify a new release.
 This should include at least one thing which benefits the user and not only contain refactorings.
 - Check out the most recent **master** branch.
-- To build the packages `@inovex.de/elements`, `@inovex.de/elements-react`, `@inovex.de/elements-angular`, and `storybook` run the following command from within the root folder of this git repo: `yarn lerna:version`.
+- To build the packages `@inovex.de/elements`, `@inovex.de/elements-react`, `@inovex.de/elements-angular`, and `storybook`, run the following command from within the root folder of this git repo: `yarn lerna:version`.
 This command does the following things:
     1. Build and test the current setup
     2. Determine the new version based on the [conventional-commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/)
     3. Bump the version